Hannah Atkins: Politics

-Atkins is best known as the first African American woman to be elected to the Oklahoma House of Representatives.
+Atikns is best known as the first African American woman to be elected to the Oklahoma House of Representatives.
 She served from 1968 until 1980 as the representative from the 97th District.
 Atkins authored many important bills during her tenure.
 She fought for health care, child welfare, mental health reform, women's rights and civil rights.
 She was Chairwoman of the Public and Mental Health Committee.
 She also served on the House Appropriations and Budget Committee, Commission on Education and Professional Standards Board, and Higher Education.

 In 1980, President Jimmy Carter named Atkins to the General Assembly of the 35th Session of the United Nations.
 She was a member of the Third Committee which concentrated on social and economic issues.
 Following her assignment at the United Nations she returned to Oklahoma.
 Between September and December 1982 she served as a consultant to the Oklahoma Corporation Commission.
 Governor Henry Bellmon selected Atkins as assistant director of the Department of Human Services in January 1983.
 Her responsibilities included the Division of Aging.
 She held this post until September 1987.
 In January 1987, she was selected as the Cabinet Secretary for Social Services.
 The following September Atkins' added Secretary of State to her duties and served in dual roles in the Cabinet.
 In addition to the traditional duties of a Secretary of State, she had oversight of the Department of Mental Health, the Department of Corrections, the Pardon and Parole Board and their related boards, councils and committees.
 She was the highest ranking woman in Oklahoma state government until her retirement in 1991.

 Remembering the challenge of becoming the Secretary of State of Oklahoma, Atkins recalled:

 Not easy.
 No, no, no, no, no, no. It wasn't easy.
 I got hit over the head all the time, you know.
 First, I was a woman and then I was an African American.
 They will beat you up on those things.
 Oklahoma was still a southern attitude.
 But my daddy told me, 'Don't ever let that stop you.
 You have your ambition and you go ahead and do what you think you're cut out to do.
 Don't let any of those things stop you', and I tried to live that way.